The privately funded project to upgrade pedestrian and bike facilities in Seattle's north downtown has reached final design. (Ryan Packer)

 “So this is a tremendous investment that’s being made in our city, and we’re certainly grateful for the philanthropic leaders that have come forward to make it and the team that is working to carry it out,” Scholes said.

 The planned “greenway” is a wide trail planned along the former waterfront streetcar right-of-way on Alaskan Way, separate from the Seattle Department of Transportation (SDOT) project across the street to build a two-way protected bike lane that will connect the Elliott Bay Trail and the new cycletrack along the central waterfront.
 That project is also set to start construction in the coming months.
-The greenway will run along the west side of the street and feature an 11-foot path along with public seating.
+The greenway will run along the east side of the street and feature an 11-foot path, along with public seating.

 The “greenway” along Alaskan Way in the former waterfront streetcar right-of-way will include a wide path as an alternative to the protected bike lane across the street.
 (Elliott Bay Connections)